Pomeroy records in Dorset

 YDNA:

-A careful genealogical and YDNA study of descendants of the Pomeroy alias Wrixons of Symondsbury indicates Pomeroy alias Wrixon family belong to Haplogroup I-M223.
+A careful genealogical and YDNA study of descendants of the Pomeroy alias Wrixons of Symondsbury indicates the Pomeroy alias Wrixon family belongs to Haplogroup I-M223.
 (Eltweed descendants are R-M269).
-What the Y700 test also tells us that this is a old POMEROY lineage, and while we don't know where or when their common ancestor lived, the Pomeroy alias Wrixon genetic lineage is shared with another early Pomeroy group with early origins in east Devon Including Farway and Membury.
+What the Y700 test also tells us is that this is an old POMEROY lineage, and while we don't know where or when their common ancestor lived, the Pomeroy alias Wrixon genetic lineage is shared with another early Pomeroy group with early origins in east Devon, including Farway and Membury.

 Family Tree DNA Pomeroy Surname Project

 Where then, should we look for the origins of Eltwid Pomeroy, bp in Beaminster 1585?
-Are there hints in the records to suggest we look beyond the Joane Pomeroy and Richard Pomeroy buried Feb 1611 and Feb 1612 in Symondsbury?
+Now that we realize Elinor and Richard Pomeroy, alias Wrixon, are not the parents of Eltwid, perhaps there are hints in the records prompting us to also look beyond Joane Pomeroy and Richard Pomeroy, buried in Feb 1611 and Feb 1612 in Symondsbury.

 English court records show that in early 1632 an Eltweed Pomeroy, "fuller," had been called as a witness in a suit brought by tenants of Langdon Manor in Beaminster.